peteroupc/peteroupc.github.io/randomfunc.md

        return list
     END METHOD

 An important consideration with respect to shuffling is the nature of the underlying RNG, as I discuss in further detail in my [RNG recommendation document on shuffling](https://peteroupc.github.io/random.html#Shuffling).
 It suffices to say here that in general, whenever a deterministic, uniformly-distributed RNG is otherwise called for, such an RNG is good enough for shuffling a 52-item list if its period is 2<sup>226</sup> or greater.
-(The _period_ is the maximum number of values in a generated sequence for an RNG before that sequence repeats).
+(The _period_ is the maximum number of values in a generated sequence for a deterministic RNG before that sequence repeats.)

 **Note:** In simulation testing, shuffling is used to relabel items from a dataset at random, where each item in the dataset is assigned one of several labels.
 In such testing:
 - One or more statistics that involve the specific labeling of the original dataset's groups is calculated (such as the difference, maximum, or minimum of means or variances between groups).